African heritage of presidents of the United States

 This article includes information on the African heritage of presidents of the United States, together with information on unsubstantiated claims that certain presidents of the United States had African ancestry.
-(All Homo sapiens descend from ancestors on the African continent, but "African heritage" here means descent from sub-Saharan Africans in roughly the past 500 years.)

-Presidents with African ancestry
+Presidents with proven African ancestry

 Barack Obama

-Barack Obama, who served as the 44th president of the United States from 2009 to 2017, had an African father and an American mother of mostly European ancestry.
+Barack Obama, who served as the 44th president of the United States from 2009 to 2017, had an African father and an American mother of almost entirely European ancestry.
 His father, Barack Obama Sr. (1936–1982), was a Luo Kenyan from Nyang'oma Kogelo, Kenya.
 In July 2012, drawing on a combination of historical documents and Y-DNA analysis, Ancestry.com found a strong likelihood that Obama—through his mother, Stanley Ann Dunham—was descended from John Punch, known as the "first official slave in the English colonies", meaning that she too had African ancestry.

 Unsubstantiated claims that presidents had African ancestry

-Claims that certain U.S. presidents other than Barack Obama had African or African-American ancestry have been made by amateur historian J. A. Rogers, ophthalmologist Leroy William Vaughn, and psychologist Auset BaKhufu.
+Claims that certain U.S. presidents other than Barack Obama had African or African-American ancestry have been made by professional historian J. A. Rogers, ophthalmologist Leroy William Vaughn, and psychologist Auset BaKhufu.
 All base their theories chiefly on the work of J. A. Rogers, who apparently self-published a pamphlet in 1965 claiming that five presidents of the United States, widely accepted as white, also had African ancestry.
-Historian Henry Louis Gates has written that Rogers' pamphlet "would get the 'Black History Wishful Thinking Prize,' hands down".
+Historian Henry Louis Gates has written that Rogers's pamphlet "would get the 'Black History Wishful Thinking Prize,' hands down".
 Vaughn's and BaKhufu's books were also self-published.

 Historians' and biographers' studies of these presidents have not supported such claims, and they lack empirical evidence.
 These authors are generally ignored by scholars.
 They have been classified as "rumormongers and amateur historians" as well as conspiracy theorists.
 Vaughn and BaKhufu have added little substantive research to their claims, but there have been more rumors of the potential African heritage of other presidents in the decades since Rogers published his pamphlet.
 These rumors are considered unsubstantiated and have not been acknowledged by historians.